Small Group · Starting Summer 2026

 what if my partner and i disagree about whether to have children?

-this comes up constantly. the program helps you separate what you actually want from what your relationship dynamic is telling you to want. that's often the most important thing you can do, both for yourself and your relationship.
+this comes up constantly. the program helps you separate what you actually want from what your relationship is telling you to want. that's often the most clarifying thing you can do for yourself and your relationship.

 i'm in my 30s or 40s. is it too late to work through this decision?